Manuel Neuer: Schalke 04

 Neuer played for Schalke 04 II during 2003–04, 2004–05, 2006–07, 2007–08 and 2008–09.
 Neuer progressed through every age group at his hometown club, Schalke 04, and signed professional terms in 2005.
 Neuer did not make any first team appearances during the 2005–06 season.
 However, he was on the bench several times and won the 2005 DFL-Ligapokal as an unused substitute.
 He made his Bundesliga debut with Schalke when he came on as a substitute for the injured Frank Rost on matchday 2 of the 2006–07 season.
 The 20-year-old eventually won the starting position when Rost was surprisingly dropped for the clash against Bayern Munich.
 Neuer managed to secure a 2–2 draw against the defending champions.
 He made 27 league appearances during the 2006–07 season.
 Despite his young age, he was widely tipped to be a potential successor to his former idol Jens Lehmann in the future for the Germany national team.

 Neuer started the 2007–08 season by playing in three matches in the German League Cup.
 On 5 March 2008, in the first knockout round of the UEFA Champions League against Porto, he almost single-handedly kept Schalke in the game with several saves, forcing the game into penalties.
 He then saved penalties from Bruno Alves and Lisandro López to help Schalke advance to the quarter-finals.
 He was shortlisted for the 2007–08 UEFA Club Goalkeeper of the Year award; he was the youngest as well as the only Bundesliga goalkeeper on the list.
 He was one of only three Bundesliga players to play every minute in the 2007–08 season.
 He finished the season by making 50 appearances in all competitions.

 In the 2008–09 season, Schalke finished eighth in the league table and missed out on a Europa League spot.
 However, his showing at the 2009 UEFA European Under-21 Championship sparked interest from Bayern Munich, with Bayern chairman Karl-Heinz Rummenigge declaring interest in signing the young goalkeeper.
 Schalke's new manager Felix Magath, however, insisted that Neuer would play for Schalke in the next season.
 In November, he was the only German goalkeeper in the list of five nominated goalkeepers for the UEFA Team of the Year.
 Neuer finished the 2009–10 season with 39 appearances.

 For the 2010–11 season, Neuer was appointed captain and led the team to its first Champions League semi-final appearance to play against Manchester United.
 He also won the DFB-Pokal in his final season with the club, as Schalke defeated MSV Duisburg 5–0.
 On 20 April 2011, he announced that he would not be extending his contract with Schalke, which was set to expire at the end of the 2011–12 season.
-He received criticism from Schalke fans, who were disappointed with him leaving for a rival club.
 Neuer finished the season with 53 appearances.